Facts about Burt Reynolds

 Television and film star Burt Reynolds made it to the top of the box office heap in the late 1970s, as an amiable bad boy who specialized in cheeky comedy action movies like Smokey and the Bandit (1977) and The Cannonball Run (1981).

-An injury sidelined his promising college football career at Florida State University, so Reynolds left for New York City in the late 1950s to start an acting career.
+Burt Reynolds had been on television and in films in various roles since 1959.
+Earlier an injury had sidelined his promising college football career at Florida State University, so Reynolds left for New York City in the late 1950s to start an acting career.
+He was a stuntman and guest star until landing his own short-lived series, Hawk, in 1966.

 Another injury sidelined him for a few years (and caused rumors that he had AIDS), his marriage to TV star Loni Anderson (1983-88) ended in a messy divorce and his finances took a dive, but Reynolds managed to come back strong in the late 1990s as a supporting player in Striptease (1996, starring Demi Moore), Boogie Nights (1997, which brought him an Oscar nomination) and Driven (2001).

-Burt Reynolds was married to Laugh-in star Judy Carne (1963-65), had a much-publicized romance with singer Dinah Shore in the early 1970s (she was 20 years his senior) and dated his Smokey and the Bandit co-star, Sally Field.
+Burt Reynolds was married to Laugh-in star Judy Carne (1963-65), had a much-publicized romance with singer Dinah Shore in the early 1970s (she was 20 years his senior) and dated his Smokey and the Bandit co-star, Sally Field… With Loni Anderson he had a son, Quinton, whom they adopted shortly after his birth in 1988.